Findhorn Foundation: 2021 fire, lockdown and transitions

 In April 2021, a fire destroyed the Findhorn community centre and its sanctuary building.
-The fire was deliberately caused by the community centre's manager who had lived and worked at Findhorn for 16 years.
-After admitted the offence, he was subsequently ordered to carry out 300 hours of unpaid community work by Inverness Sheriff Court.
-Scotland’s Sunday Post newspaper reported that he had been distressed to learn that he was one of 50 staff who would have to leave Findhorn in a restructuring, where many had worked long-term for housing, food and minimal wages.
-This restructuring was only partly due to the Covid-19 pandemic, according to the newspaper's report.
+This was deliberately set by the community centre's manager, who had lived and worked at Findhorn for 16 years.
+After admitting the offence, he was ordered to carry out 300 hours of unpaid community work by Inverness Sheriff Court.
+Scotland's Sunday Post newspaper reported that he had been unhappy that he was among the 50 staff who would have to leave Findhorn in a restructuring, where many had worked long-term in return for housing, food and minimal wages.
+This restructuring was only partly due to the COVID-19 pandemic, according to the newspaper's report.
 It quoted other redundant Findhorn staff as affirming widespread "hurt and anger" within the Findhorn community about these restructuring plans.

-The fire and the impact of COVID-19 lockdowns forced the Foundation to cease its educational activities by September 2023, marking a significant shift in its operational model.
+The fire and the impact of COVID-19 lockdowns forced the Foundation to cease its educational activities by September 2023, marking a major change in its operational model.
 As the Foundation grappled with the financial strain of these compounded crises, it announced the decision to sell part of its properties in an effort to stabilize its financial situation.
 Further, it stated in July 2023 that it might have to let go of some of its 50 staff members.
 In September 2023 the Findhorn Foundation stopped offering courses, conferences, and educational programmes.